Lark

 In short

-Lark — Continuous end-to-end testing platform for AI-driven development.
-Best for Engineering teams shipping features at high velocity with AI coding assistants, Startups and scale-ups that need continuous quality without dedicated QA, Teams struggling with brittle Playwright/Cypress test suites.
+Lark — AI-native E2E testing platform with self-healing natural-language tests.
+Best for Engineering teams shipping features fast with AI coding agents like Claude Code, Cursor, or Codex, Startups and scale-ups needing continuous quality without dedicated QA headcount, Teams tired of brittle Playwright or Cypress suites and constant maintenance.
 Contact Sales pricing.

 What's new in Lark